SouvickMazumdar/Project_IDEAS_CO21/README.md

 # Project_IDEAS_CO21
 # Web Scraping and Data Display Application

 This project is a web-based application built using **Streamlit** and **Selenium**.
-It enables users to scrape and display business data from [Tofler](https://www.tofler.in/) and [Zauba](https://www.zaubacorp.com/) on an interactive web interface.
+It enables users to scrape and display business data from [Tofler](https://www.tofler.in/), [Screener](https://www.screener.in/) and [Zauba](https://www.zaubacorp.com/) on an interactive web interface.
 The application leverages **Selenium** to automate data extraction from these websites and displays the results on a **Streamlit** dashboard.

 ---

 ## Features

-- **Automated Data Scraping**: Extracts data from Tofler and Zauba automatically using Selenium-based scripts.
+- **Automated Data Scraping**: Extracts data from Tofler, Screener and Zauba automatically using Selenium-based scripts.
 - **Interactive Web Interface**: Users can interact with the web application to view or refresh data from each website.
 - **Data Display**: Extracted data is displayed in a tabular format for easy viewing and analysis.
 - **Error Handling and Logging**: Logs scraping errors and other issues to ensure smooth performance.